hayatoito/google-step-tsp/README.md

   know that.
 I’ll honor your preference.
 Don’t enter any confidential information.

-- Q. Can I look other team's repository?
+- Q. Can I look other student's repository?

 - A. Yes.
 Don't try to hide anything.
 Eveything should be open.
-It's fine to exchange ideas between other teams, or borrow their ideas.
+It's fine to exchange ideas between students, or borrow their ideas.

 ## Acknowledgments